 - 3.2 The Code of Good Governance was reviewed during 2019-20, however, finalisation and publication of the revised Code has been delayed.
 The Board is required, therefore, to review and confirm its compliance only with the current, 2016, version of the Code.
-It is expected that the revised Code will be finalised and issued within the 2021-22 academic year. - 3.3 An Externally-Facilitated Effectiveness Review (EER) was completed by Professor Ron Hill early in 2021 and the board considered the report and recommendations in April.
-The EER is based on an assessment of the Board's performance against the Code so the Committee, and Board, may take assurance from fact that Professor Hills' report was positive overall, did not identify any areas of non-compliance, and highlighted several areas in which the Board is performing well.

-- 3.4 In terms of the governance framework, there has been no notable change to the Board's practices in the past year, although the impact of the pandemic and lockdown should be considered.
-There has been a small increase in the use of emergency decision-making arrangements, including decisions by correspondence, primarily as a result of additional funds being made available at short notice by the Funding Council in this exceptional year.
-The Board has initiated action to review urgent/emergency decision-making arrangements.
-Meetings have been held exclusively online, via Microsoft Teams.
-The Board has also made increasing use of the online BoardEffect platform which was introduced prior to the start of lockdown.
-The Nominations & Remuneration Committee has monitored the impact of lockdown on the Board's development plan throughout the year, and received a report on a nationwide review of the impact of lockdown/virtual meetings on college governance.
+It is expected that the revised Code will be finalised and issued within the 2022-23 academic year. - 3.3 An Externally-Facilitated Effectiveness Review (EER) was completed by Professor Ron Hill early in 2021 and the board considered the report and recommendations in April 2021.
+The EER is based on an assessment of the Board's performance against the Code so the Committee, and Board, may take assurance from fact that Professor Hill's report was positive overall, did not identify any areas of non-compliance, and highlighted several areas in which the Board was performing well. - 3.4 In terms of the governance framework, there has been no notable change to the Board's practices in the past year.
+Meetings have continued to be held exclusively online, via Microsoft Teams, and a return to some in person meetings is anticipated from June 2022.
+The Board has continued to make use of the online BoardEffect platform which was introduced prior to the start of lockdown and improvements to the way in which BoardEffect has been used during the year have been made, in accordance with the action within the Development Plan.
+The Nominations & Remuneration Committee has monitored the Board's development plan throughout the year.
 The Board Chair and Committee Chairs have adjusted their approach to chairing meetings online to support participation and effective decision-making and attendance at both board and committee meetings has been consistently high.
-Opportunities for Members to meet informally (online) with the Chair were introduced in the autumn of 2020. - 3.5 One of the recommendations arising from the EER was to consider the value to governance from considering the impact for governance from compliance with the expectations of the Code.
+Opportunities for Members to meet informally (online) with the Chair were introduced in the autumn of 2020 and have continued thereafter. - 3.5 One of the recommendations arising from the EER was to consider the value to governance from considering the impact for governance from compliance with the expectations of the Code.
 This approach may identify ways to refine governing practice in future. - 3.6 This is a broad recommendation and could be approached in different ways, but its central concern is to focus not only on compliance but on the impact of the Board's governance practices.
-In future years, this should happen primarily through the annual evaluation process, ie, by explicitly focusing on both compliance and impact during that process and in the resulting report/recommendations. - 3.7 As a first step, the format of the Board's development plan has been revised for 2021-22 to include overarching aims and risk references.
-The revised plan, which incorporates EER recommendations, will be presented to the Board in June for approval. - 3.8 Given that GCRB has, for the current year, a thorough-going, independent report that considers the Board's effectiveness in terms of its performance against the Code which, in this context, is probably synonymous with impact, the following sets out the recommendations from that report in alignment with principles of the Code, to facilitate Committee consideration of the impact that enhanced compliance might be expected to have.
+In future years, this should happen primarily through the annual evaluation process, i.e., by explicitly focusing on both compliance and impact during that process and in the resulting report/recommendations.

+- 3.7 As a first step, the format of the Board's development plan was revised for 2021-22 to include overarching aims and risk references and the draft development plan for 2022-23 follows this model. - 3.8 Given that GCRB has, last year, had an independent report that considers the Board's effectiveness in terms of its performance against the Code which, in this context, is probably synonymous with impact, the following sets out the recommendations from that report in alignment with principles of the Code, to facilitate Committee consideration of the impact that enhanced compliance might be expected to have, and progress made during the last year towards implementing these.